nathanielsade/Mern-stack/README.md

 ### 2. Install Dependencies

 #### Backend (Server)
-Navigate to the server directory and install the necessary dependencies:
+Navigate to the backend directory and install the necessary dependencies:
 ```bash
 cd backend
 npm install
 ```

 #### Frontend (Client)
-Navigate to the client directory and install the necessary dependencies:
+Navigate to the frontend directory and install the necessary dependencies:
 ```bash
 cd frontend
 npm install
 ```

 ### 3. Configure Environment Variables
-In the server directory, create a `.env` file to store your environment variables, such as your MongoDB connection string.
+In the backend directory, create a `.env` file to store your environment variables, such as your MongoDB connection string.

 Example `.env` file content:
 ```bash